-Nicotinamide (Niacin):

-Nicotinic acid and nicotinamide are biologically equivalent, and both are referred to as niacin (vitamin B3).
+Niacin (vitamin B3):

 The primary function of niacin, in the form of nicotinamide adenine dinucleotide (NAD) and its phosphate (NADP), is to participate in oxidation-reduction reactions in co-operation with a large number of dehydrogenases.
 These reactions include glycolysis, synthesis of high energy phosphate compounds, pyruvate metabolism, and pentose biosynthesis.
 NAD and NADP also function in lipid and protein metabolism.

-Vitamin B6 (Pyridoxine):
+Vitamin B6 (pyridoxine)

-Chemical compounds that have vitamin B_6 activity are the alcohol (pyridoxol), the aldehyde (pyridoxal), and the amine (pyridoxamine).
 Vitamin B_6 is rapidly converted by the liver into the metabolically active forms, pyridoxal phosphate (PLP) and pyridoxamine phosphate.
 These compounds are distributed throughout animal tissues but none are stored.
 The function of vitamin B_6 , primarily as PLP or rarely as pyridoxamine phosphate is to act as a cofactor for an exceptionally large number of enzymes involved in synthesis or catabolism of amino acids.
 LP is also required for the synthesis of δ -aminolevulinic acid, a precursor of heme.
 A large percentage of body vitamin B_6 is found in phosphorylase, the enzyme which converts glycogen to glucose-1-phosphate.

-muscle.
+Approximately one-half the vitamin B_6 found in the body can be accounted for in the phosphorylase of skeletal muscle.

-Vitamin B12 (Cyanocobalamin):
+Vitamin B12 (cyanocobalamin):